 Evidence from Australian studies suggest that 6-7% of Australian youth aged 15-24 years engage self-harm in any 12 month period.
 Lifetime prevalence rates are higher.
 (Headspace)

-If you are in need of urgent support or if you have any thoughts of hurting yourself, you can contact a number of different 24 hour mental health services for immediate support:
+If you are in need of urgent support, you can contact the below 24 hour services for immediate support: